reachoutlabs/reachout-starter/README.md

 - shadcn/ui for components library
 - react email for email template generation in Next.js

+### PRO features
+- Content paywall
+- Lemonsqueezy integration
+- User authentication with Auth.js

+Join the [waiting list](https://reachout.marketing/checkout/buy/4d3dcaca-b968-4c19-8394-ba04ff620897) to get 20% off the ReachOut starter kit PRO - regular price $149 - to be the first to get a private purchase and download link.

 # Getting started
 1. Fork this starter kit and open up in Code
 2. .env.local are environment variables to our demo app build.
 Copy the values to .env.local to build a dev preview